Jimmy Wakely: Radio and television appearances

-In addition to Autry's Melody Ranch, Wakely had his own CBS Radio show and co-hosted other programs.
+In addition to Autry's Melody Ranch, Wakely had his own CBS Radio show and TV show.
+He also co-hosted other programs.
 He also made several appearances on television variety shows; and in 1961 he was one of five rotating hosts on the NBC-TV program Five Star Jubilee.

-He also had one of the last live network radio programs at the NBC radio studios at the corner of Sunset and Vine in Hollywood, California in 1958.
-Excerpts of the program appear on Wakely's albums and CDs.
+Beginning September 11, 1950, he had a 30-minute disc jockey program on the ABC radio network.
+In addition to recorded music, the show featured "homespun humor, philosophy and interviews".

 Recording company

 In the 1960s and 1970s, Wakely developed Shasta Records and owned two music publishing companies.
 He converted part of his California ranch into a recording studio, producing recordings for himself as well as for other country Western performers, including Tex Williams, Merle Travis, Eddie Dean, Tex Ritter and Rex Allen.
+Wakely created a records by mail system for the Shasta label, becoming extremely successful despite lack of radio play.
 For his recording work, Wakely has a star on the Hollywood Walk of Fame on Vine Street.